deprekate/fastpath/README.md

 Python Example
 --------------

-FastPath is now available as a pypi.org package, and is installable by simply using pip
+FastPath is now also available as a PIP package available at [pypi.org](https://pypi.org/project/fastpath/)

+It is installable by simply using pip
 ```sh
 pip install fastpath
 ```